 The benefit of using a viewfinder instead of looking on a digital LCD screen is that external light is reduced.
 This allows you to see the subject and scene in the truest light and without distraction.

 Some cameras, such as point and shoot cameras, don’t have viewfinders.
-Instead, they have an LCD screen that can be used to compose the image.
+Instead, they have an LCD screen you can use to compose the image.